 Closing a trap requires a lot of energy, so don’t trigger them if you aren’t feeding them.
 For the same reason, don’t overfeed your plant - one trap per week is more than enough.

-Don’t feed your plant anything that’s larger than about 1⁄3 the size of the trap - it needs to fully seal to digest its meal, and so prey which is too large may rot the trap.
-The Carnivore Girl has put together a list of reasons why traps may turn black.
+Don’t feed your plant anything that’s larger than about 1⁄3 the size of the trap - it needs to fully seal to digest its meal, and so prey which is too large may rot the trap, causing it to turn black.

 Digestion only starts if the trap’s trigger hairs are stimulated after it has closed.
 If you’re using a dead bug, use a toothpick or cocktail stick to gently ‘tickle’ the hairs through the gaps after the trap’s closed over the prey.
 It’ll soon seal shut.